css-raku/CSS-Module-raku/README.md

 This module works with Rakudo Star 2015.09 or better [download from http://rakudo.org/downloads/star/ - don't forget the final `make install`]:

-Ensure that `perl6` and `panda` are available on your path, e.g. :

-    % export PATH=~/src/rakudo-star-2014.09/install/bin:$PATH

-You can then use `panda` to test and install `CSS::Module`:
+You can then use Perl6 `zef` module installer to test and install `CSS::Module`:

-    % panda install CSS::Module
+    % zef install CSS::Module

 ## Examples